The Irish welcomed Valpo and Wisconsin to Rolfs for dual meets Nov. 15-16, 2013.

 During Kovenock's four years at Kenyon, the women's program won three NCAA Championships (2007, 2008, 2009), the men's program won four NCAA Champions (2006, 2007, 2008, 2009), and Kenyon swimmers earned over 240 All-American awards in NCAA competition.

 On deck at Kenyon, Kovenock worked under legendary head coach Jim Steen and was given specific training responsibilities with the men's and women's sprint groups.
 Over the course of four years, a Kenyon swimmer won the 50 freestyle NCAA title twice (2007, 2009) and the NCAA record, which still stands today, was broken once (2009).

 Kovenock's collegiate career was marked by academic accolades as well.
-Graduating with a B.A. in honors philosophy, Kovenock was an Academic All-American during each of her four years and was named to the ESPN The Magazine Academic All- American Team during both her junior and senior years.
+Graduating with a B.A. in honors philosophy, Kovenock was selected to the CSCAA Scholar All-America team during each of her four years and was named to the prestigious CoSIDA Academic All-America Team during both her junior and senior campaigns.